ServiceNow/ExperienceHub/_methods/how-might-we.md

 ---
-title: "How Might We"
+    name: How Might We
+    stage: ["Ideate"]
+    outcomes: ["TransformProcess"]
-description: "Reframe backwards looking statements around the challenge with the current with an idealized view of the future"
+    description: Reframe backwards looking statements around the challenge with the current with an idealized view of the future
+    order: 100
     layout: page
-permalink: /methods/how-might-we

 ---
 ## Method Overview
 It is often difficult for teams to move beyond a punch list of problems to fix and focus on envisioning a better tomorrow.
 By reframing the problems into How Might We… statements teams can then apply the platform’s capabilities to achieve the business’ outcome.